 A user-friendly interface makes handling the software convenient for employees, especially new hires.
 The ideal interface should be such that staff training is not required to use the POS software.
 Every feature of the software should be easily accessible to the staff based on their roles, and a basic understanding of software should be sufficient to operate it.

 A central panel that accepts orders from multiple channels and gives a unified view of all the orders makes it easier for the staff to handle multiple orders simultaneously.
-Not just the order handling, the staff should also be able to assess the numerous reports that the software provides with ease.
+Not just the order handling, the staff should also be able to assess the numerous reports that the software provides.

 4. Supports Marketing Activities Via CRM

 A centralized Customer Relationship Management (CRM) system is essential to store customer information like phone number and address when they place an order from your restaurant and run optimized marketing campaigns accordingly.
 For example, if a customer frequently orders pizza from a restaurant, the POS data can be used to dole out pizza-related discounts or offers to them.
-Likewise, gathering data about meal preferences, birthdays, marriage anniversaries also helps in personalized marketing.
+Likewise, gathering data on meal preferences, birthdays, marriage anniversaries, etc., also helps in personalized marketing.

 5. Tracks Stock And Inventory